ianyfchang/QPC/README.md

 It is for unified access to computational methods for estimating GBM fractions from bulk RNA sequencing data.

 ### Reference database
+we used
+If you use this pipeline in your work, please cite both our paper and the method(s) you are using.

 ### RNA-seq data normalization
 After various analysis, we recommend using Raw counts or TMM normalized sequencing data.